Sieep-Coding/sieep-coding.github.io/src/pages/posts/the-labor-force-never-fully-came-back.md

 Participation dropped 1.4 points from 2019 to 2020, which sounds small until you multiply it against a population pushing 260 million.
 Six years later, in 2025, the gap still hasn't closed.
 It's sitting 0.7 points below 2019, even though unemployment on paper looks almost back to normal.

 Unemployment measures people actively looking for work and not finding it.
 It says nothing about people who just stopped looking.

-The `not_in_labor_force` column is where those people show up, and as a share of the population it jumped from 36.9% in 2019 to 38.3% in 2021, and has only partly come back down since — 37.6% in 2025.
+The `not_in_labor_force` column is where those people show up, and as a share of the population it jumped from 36.9% in 2019 to 38.3% in 2021, and has only partly come back down since, 37.6% in 2025.

 Roughly a full percentage point of the population that used to be counted as in the labor force, working or looking, isn't anymore, and hasn't come back even as the headline unemployment number recovered.